atif0075/v3-tab/docs/examples/slot-mode.md

 # Slot Mode

-This is a basic example of how to use the `v3-tab` component.
-It is a simple tabbed interface with three tabs.
-The first tab is selected by default.
-You can switch between tabs by clicking on the tab buttons.
+This is example of using slot to insert content into tab content.
+You can use it to insert any content into tab content using slots.

 <slotMode />